cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - What is the origin of the outbreak?
 - Where did the disease start?
 - Where did the disease started?
+- How many days does virus stays in patient body?
+- How many days to recover
+- How many days virus stays in body
+- How may days to covid patient recovery

 ## intent:covid_food